patternfly/patternfly/src/patternfly/layouts/Alignment/docs/code.md

 ## Overview

-Use the alignment layout when you want to align content to the left, right or center.
+Use the alignment layout when you want to align content to the left, right, or center.

 ## Usage